MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AntiPhishPolicy.md

 This setting is part of spoof protection.

-The HonorDmarcPolicy parameter allows different actions to take on messages that fail DMARC checks, based on the sender's DMARC policy.
+The HonorDmarcPolicy enables or disables using the sender's DMARC policy to determine what to do to messages that fail DMARC checks.
 Valid values are:

 - $true: If a message fails DMARC checks and the sender's DMARC policy is `p=quarantine`, the DmarcQuarantineAction parameter specifies the action to take on the message.
 If a message fails DMARC checks and the sender's DMARC policy is `p=reject`, the DmarcRejectAction parameter specifies the action to take on the message.
 - $false: This is the default value.
 If the message fail DMARC checks, ignore the action in the sender's DMARC policy.
 The AuthenticationFailAction parameter specifies the action to take on the message.